← Help center

 The HMAC closes that gap.
 At sign time we compute:

-The first 32 hex of that HMAC ride in the QR URL as the t=… parameter.
-The server secret never leaves us — an attacker can't recompute the HMAC without it.
+That truncated HMAC rides in the QR URL as the t=… parameter.
+The server secret never leaves us.
+An attacker can't recompute the HMAC without it.

 The bottom of every certificate carries a QR code that encodes: